stefanpejcinoski/AutoBacklight/Readme.md

 You can choose to not use a hidden directory (don't place the '.' in front of the folder name), but that way it's easier to accidentally delete or modify something and break the install.

-The Linux script is located in the "background-script-linux" directory
+The Linux script is located in the "background-script-linux" directory.

-Move the script to the new install directory
+Move the script to the new install directory:

 ```bash
 cp autoBacklight.py ~/.AutoBacklight/autoBacklight.py
 ```

-Add a cron job to run the script every 2 minutes (you can play around with the time interval if you wish)

-open your cron file for editing (I prefer nano as an editor, but you can use vim if you want)
+Add a cron job to run the script every 2 minutes (you can play around with the time interval if you wish). open your cron file for editing (I prefer nano as an editor, but you can use vim if you want):

 ```bash
 export VISUAL=nano